-- maintaining confidentiality and respecting individual and family rights. - f.
-Health and Wellness-The Support Professional plays a vital role in helping individuals to achieve and maintain good physical and emotional health essential to their well-being. - g.
-Community Inclusion and Networking-The Support Professional helps individuals to be a part of the community through valued roles and relationships and assists individuals with major transitions that occur in community life. - h.
-Cultural Humility-The Support Professional respects cultural differences and provides services and supports that fit with an individual's preferences. - i.
+- achieve and maintain good physical and emotional health essential to their well-being. - g.
+Community Inclusion and Networking-The Support Professional helps individuals to be a part of the community through valued roles and relationships, and assists individuals with major transitions that occur in community life. - h.
+Cultural Competency-The Support Professional respects cultural differences, and provides services and supports that fit with an individual's preferences. - i.
 Education, Training and Self-Development-The Support Professional obtains and maintains necessary certifications and seeks opportunities to improve their skills and work practices through further education and training.